-The Irish government's department of employment affairs and social protection have created a range of measures to provide income support to people affected by COVID-19.
+The Irish government's department of employment affairs and social protection has created a range of measures to provide income support for people affected by COVID-19.

-The virus has prompted a review of payments and emergency payments are now open to self employed workers.
+The virus has prompted a review of payments, and emergency payments are now open to self-employed workers.
 Freelance workers who have had to cease work as a result of the coronavirus should apply.
-Download the application form.
-Visit the dedicated section of the gov.ie website for more information.
+Download the application form and visit the dedicated section of the gov.ie website for more information.

 Where employees in the Republic of Ireland have been temporarily laid off they can apply for the Covid-19 pandemic unemployment payment.

 Freelances in the Republic of Ireland who have been diagnosed with COVID-19 or who have been medically certified to self-isolate as a result of COVID-19 should apply for the COVID-19 enhanced illness benefit.
 More details are available on the government's website.